stopopol/deims_documentation/source/site.rst

 - Have a verified affiliation with at least one network on DEIMS
 - Have at least one image of the site with a description of more than 15 characters
 - Information on coordinates and elevation (msl), air temperature, year established and biome
+- Have more than 5 observed properties ticked